ilya-dyaglev/echotype/README.md

 ## **Features**

-- **Random Quote Selection**: Fetches random quotes from a collection of books to provide a unique typing experience each time.
+- **Random Quote Selection**: Fetches random quotes from a curated collection of books to provide a unique typing experience each time.
-- **Multiple Difficulty Levels**: Users can choose between short, medium, and long quotes to match their typing proficiency.
+- **Multiple Typing Modes**:
+    - **Short**: Practice with short quotes for quick sessions.
+    - **Medium**: Medium-length quotes for moderate difficulty.
+    - **Long**: Longer quotes for advanced practice.
 - **Real-Time Feedback**:
     - Displays correct and incorrect keystrokes.
     - Highlights the current character to be typed.
     - Updates typing statistics such as Errors, Words Per Minute (WPM), and Accuracy.
 - **Results Screen**:
     - Upon completion, displays a detailed results screen with typing statistics.
-    - Provides graphs showing typing speed and accuracy over time.
+    - Provides interactive graphs showing typing speed and accuracy over time.
 - **Keyboard Shortcuts**:
-    - **Fetch New Quote**: Quickly fetch a new quote using a keyboard shortcut.
+    - **Fetch New Quote**: Quickly fetch a new quote using a keyboard shortcut (e.g., `Tab` key).
-- **Book Filtering**:
+- **Book Filtering and Selection**:
+    - **Filter Books**:
-    - Filter and browse available books based on title, author, or language.
+        - Filter available books based on **Title**, **Author**, or **Language**.
+        - Multi-select support for filtering by multiple titles, authors, or languages.
+    - **Browse and Select Books**:
+        - View a list of available books after applying filters.
-    - Select specific books to customize your typing practice.
+        - Select a specific book to practice typing quotes exclusively from that book.
+    - **Reset Filters**: Easily reset all filters to default settings.
+- **Progress Tracking**:
-- **Progress Tracking**: Visual progress bar that shows your typing progress through the quote.
+    - Visual progress bar showing your typing progress through the quote.
+    - Typing statistics updated in real-time.
+- **Book Information**:
-- **Book Information**: Displays the title, author, and release date of the book from which the quote is taken.
+    - Displays detailed information about the book, including title, author, language, and release date.
+- **Loading Animation**:
-- **Loading Animation**: An animated loading screen provides visual feedback during data fetching.
+    - An animated loading screen provides visual feedback during data fetching.
+- **Responsive Design**:
-- **Responsive Design**: Optimized for both desktop and mobile devices.
+    - Optimized for both desktop and mobile devices.
 - **Performance Optimization**:
-    - Utilizes `useMemo` and other React hooks for efficient rendering.
+    - Utilizes React's `useMemo` and `useCallback` hooks for efficient rendering.
+    - Memoization of computations and functions to enhance performance.
+- **Accessibility**:
+    - Focus management and keyboard event handling improve accessibility.
+    - Visual indicators and ARIA attributes enhance user experience for all users.

 ---